 Every time the scope updates the display, 64 points are plotted for each channel.
 At 16 samples per frame, Spectrum Analyzer waits for 3 frames or 48 samples before displaying the first power spectral estimate.

 The power spectrum of the first input signal, from column one, is the yellow line.
-The power spectrum of the second input signal, from column two, is the magenta line.
+The power spectrum of the second input signal, from column two, is the blue line.